 Chapter III of this book talks about the philosophy of science applied to complex systems research.

-Regarding scientific advance, I should mention that included in the book of Fairy Tales is a horror story about the Sly ones of the Inquisition, which, as far as possible, is better to ignore.
+Regarding scientific advance, the Fairy Tales book has a horror story about the Sly ones of the Inquisition, which, as far as possible, is better to ignore.
 He who warns is not a traitor!
-In other words, this book is devoted to modern skeptics.
+In other words, this book devotes to modern skeptics.

 Chapter IV focuses on revising the most relevant historical errors that the scientific method has made and continues making since it uses a philosophy of science adapted to sociological needs.

 Let us look at some examples lacking common sense and its regular recurrence.